Kaye-HQ/processNC/README.md

 similar implementation to the `summariseNC` function, but using any type of raster files rather than NetCDF files.
 And there is also an identical function `summariseRast`, which depends on the slightly faster `terra` package.
-However both of these functions are much more computationally intensive, than `summariseNC` (see Computation Time comparison further down below).
+See benchmark example further down below for a comparison of computation time between the three functions.

 ### CDO functions